Bob Proctor, one of the most legendary figures in personal development has died aged 88.

 The outside world has a great influence on our inner world, our thoughts and our emotions.

 When we’re children, the biggest figures in our lives are our parents and grandparents.
 As teenagers, we long to belong to a certain circle of friends and we seek the approval of our peers.
-As grown-ups, we choose our friends, our life partners and set healthy boundaries with parents.
+As grown-ups, we choose our friends, our life partners and set healthy boundaries with our parents.

 Depending on the emotional profile, this can prove challenging for some of us.
 If you don’t know how to limit how much the outside world can influence and control your inside world, you can reach out to professionals and learn how.